 Ms. Ingram has previously taught at Westminster Conservatory, Trenton Community Music School, and Long Hill Music Center.
 For six summers she served as a lecturer and master teacher for the Westminster Middle School Piano Camp (stepping in as Assistant Director in 2013 and 2015).
 She continues her professional development as an active member of the Music Teacher's National Association (MTNA), NJMTNA, NAfME: The National Association for Music Education and holds credentials as a New Jersey state certified music teacher and a certified Musikgarten: Early Childhood Music and Movement curriculum teacher.
 In addition to teaching piano privately, Ms. Ingram performs as a guest solo artist for charity/benefit concerts and youth scholarship fundraisers.
-Dedicated to the field of music education, she teaches elementary general music and chorus in the Little Falls Public School District, serves as a Clinical Educator for Montclair State University and William Patterson University, and provides advisement services to novice and experienced music teachers.
+Dedicated to the field of music education, she teaches elementary general music and chorus in the Little Falls Public School District, serves as a Clinical Educator to university music education students, frequently presents workshops at state music educator conferences, and provides advisement services to novice and experienced music teachers.
 She has also served as a substitute organist and guest piano accompanist for several tri-state area churches and is currently on the 'Kidz Church' teaching team at Calvary Assembly of God Church in Springfield, NJ.

-Aside from her passions for music and teaching, Ms. Ingram also enjoys reading, traveling, studying languages, snowboarding, and is an avid baker, maintaining a blog of her projects at: Desserts By Danielle.
+Aside from her passions for music and teaching, Ms. Ingram also enjoys reading, traveling, studying Japanese language and culture, snowboarding, and is an avid baker.